SensesProject/land-use/src/assets/text/en.md

 ## Land Is Under Pressure

 Since the 1960s the world population more than doubled (factor 2.5), while the per-capita income tripled in the same period.
 Both factors, population and income, substantically increased the demand for agricultural commodites in the last decades.
-While higher population increases the demand direclty, higher incomes shift the dietary patterns away from crops and vegetables towards animal-based products, which are more resource-intensive.
+While higher population increases the demand directly, higher incomes shift the dietary patterns away from crops and vegetables towards animal-based products, which are more resource-intensive.
 Today, about 60-80% of all agricultural land is used for livestock production, either for livestock grazing on pasture or for growing feed on cropland.
 The increase of crop and livestock production in the last decades is also reflected in rising N2O emissions (e.g. from synthetic fertilizer application) and CH4 emissions (e.g. from enteric fermentation).

 +++ pressure 1